-Work on a small office building, starts before a permit has been issued.
-A gross error is discovered in the drawings, so the building is redesigned, but the desired design is not possible.
-The modified design is built, but it contains further flaws, so the owner sues the architect.
+In this claim story, work on a small office building, starts before a permit has been issued, but stops when a gross error is discovered in the drawings.
+The desired building is not possible, so a modified version is built.
+It has errors too.
+The owner sues the architect.

 Arthur Crummage, owner-developer

 Arthur Crummage was a successful accountant and small developer, of some substance in a small, north Ontario city.
 He had hired Quandrie to design a the Head Office of his future empire.
 The design, which was discussed at length, had windows all around, allowing flexibility in the internal layout, with every office having daylight.